 Accounts receivable are recorded at the invoiced amount and do not bear interest.
-The allowance for doubtful accounts is Barnwell's best estimate of the amount of probable credit losses in Barnwell's existing accounts receivable and is based on historical write-off experience and the application of the specific identification method.
+The allowance for doubtful accounts credit losses is Barnwell's best estimate of the amount of probable current expected credit losses in Barnwell's existing accounts receivable and is based on historical write-off experience and the application aging of the specific identification method. receivable balances, analysis of historical credit loss rates, and current and future economic conditions affecting collectability.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 Barnwell does not have any off-balance sheet credit exposure related to its customers.